GCSE English Language

 - Read a range of texts, fluently and with good understanding

 - Understand and use grammatical terminology and language features

 - Use knowledge gained from reading a wide range of texts to inform their own writing

 - Speak and write effectively using Standard English

-Daytime classes are two 2.5 hour sessions per week.
+Daytime classes are 2 x 2.5 hour sessions per week.
 Evening and Saturday morning classes are one 3 hour session per week.
-The courses run from September to May.
-You must be available to sit your GCSE written exams on 2nd and 5th June 2020.

 GCSE English Language courses are for those who wish to gain a GCSE to improve job or higher education prospects.
-They are for learners who do not already have a grade C (or Grade 4) or above in this subject.
+This course is free for learners who do not already have a grade C (or Grade 4) or above in this subject.

 You will gain GCSE English Language